migbrit/migbrit/README.md

 <h1 align="center">Hello 👋, my name is Miguel</h1>
 <h3 align="center">Back-End Developer and in love with technology!</h3>

-- 📚 I'm currently studying ASP.NET and NopCommerce
+- 📚 I'm currently studying .NET and TypeScript

 - 👨🏽‍💻 I want to be a Full-Stack Developer